-2022 HK\$'000 Net assets of Shanghai Gas 8,409,627 Add: Unrecognised share of results from Shanghai Gas by the Group (note a) 2,217,225 Fair value adjustment on identifiable assets and liabilities of Shanghai Gas 2,935,884 Less: Non-controlling interest of Shanghai Gas' subsidiaries (1,380,710) Distribution of pre-acquisition profits of Shanghai Gas not shared by the Group (261,046) 11,920,980 Proportion of the Group's ownership interest in Shanghai Gas 25% The Group's share of net assets of Shanghai Gas 2,980,245 Goodwill 1,685,242 Carrying amount of the Group's interest in Shanghai Gas 4,665,487
+2022

+HK\$'000

+8,409,627

+2,217,225

+2,935,884

+(1,380,710)

+(261,046)

+11,920,980

+25%

+2,980,245

+1,685,242

+4,665,487

 Summarised financial information of a material associate (Continued)

 - (a) Pursuant to a supplemental agreement and a shareholder's agreement entered between Shenergy (Group) Company Limited ("Shenergy Group"), the controlling shareholder of Shanghai Gas, and the Company, the financial results of Shanghai Gas for the period from the date of acquisition of Shanghai Gas by the Company to 30 June 2022 were borne by Shenergy Group. - (b) In view of the operating losses of Shanghai Gas, which was an indication of impairment, the management of the Group performed impairment assessment on interest in Shanghai Gas as a single asset at 31 December 2022.
 The key inputs and assumptions for the fair value less costs of disposal performed by an independent qualified professional valuer engaged by the Company and approved by the management of the Group were discounted cash flow forecast based on budget approved by management of Shanghai Gas, long-term growth rate of 2% per annum and discount rate of 11%.
 As the recoverable amount was higher than the carrying amount of interest in Shanghai Gas, accordingly the management of the Group considered no impairment loss had been recognised as at 31 December 2022. - (c) On 23 May 2023, the Company entered into a capital reduction agreement ("Capital Reduction Agreement") with Shenergy Group and Shanghai Gas pursuant to which the parties agreed the exit by the Company from its entire investment of 25% equity interest in Shanghai Gas through a reduction of the capital of Shanghai Gas by the amount held by the Company (the "Capital Reduction").
 The consideration payable by Shanghai Gas to the Company for the exit is RMB4,662,577,702.32.
 Details of the exit were set out in the Company's joint announcement dated 23 May 2023 and the Company's circular dated 14 June 2023.